AdaCore/training_material/courses/spark_essentials/030_spark_language/02-spark_language_subset.rst

 .. container:: speakernote

    And that's it!
-SPARK supports most features in Ada today.
+SPARK supports most features in Ada today

 ----------------------
 Support for Generics